devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 #### What is Regression Analysis?

-**Regression analysis** is a statistical method used to examine the relationship between one dependent variable and one or more independent variables.
+Regression analysis is a statistical method used to examine the relationship between one dependent variable and one or more independent variables.
 The primary purpose of regression analysis is to model the relationship between these variables, allowing for predictions and insights into how changes in the independent variable(s) affect the dependent variable.

 ##### Key Concepts:

-- **Dependent Variable**: The outcome or response variable that you are trying to predict or explain.
+- Dependent Variable: The outcome or response variable that you are trying to predict or explain.
-- **Independent Variable(s)**: The predictor variable(s) that are believed to influence the dependent variable.
+- Independent Variable(s): The predictor variable(s) that are believed to influence the dependent variable.
-- **Regression Equation**: A mathematical representation of the relationship, typically in the form of $$ Y = \alpha + \beta X + \epsilon $$, where:
+- Regression Equation: A mathematical representation of the relationship, typically in the form of $$ Y = \alpha + \beta X + \epsilon $$, where:
   - $$ Y $$ is the dependent variable,
   - $$ X $$ is the independent variable,
   - $$ \alpha $$ is the intercept,